lsst-dm/dmtn-056/index.rst

 DatasetRef
 ----------

-A unique identifier for a :ref:`Dataset` across :ref:`Data Repositories <Repository>`.
+A unique identifier for a :ref:`Dataset` across :ref:`Data Repositories <Collection>`.
 A :ref:`DatasetRef` is conceptually just combination of a :ref:`DatasetType` and a tuple of :ref:`DataUnits <DataUnit>`.

 In the :ref:`Common Schema <CommonSchema>`, a :ref:`DatasetRef` is a row in the table for its :ref:`DatasetType`, with a foreign key field pointing to a :ref:`DataUnit` row for each element in tuple of :ref:`DataUnits <DataUnit>`.

-.. _Repository:
+.. _Collection:

-Repository
+Collection
 ----------

 An entity that has the following three properties:

 - Has at most one :ref:`Dataset` per :ref:`DatasetRef`.
-- Has a unique, human readable, identifier (i.e. :ref:`RepositoryTag`).
+- Has a unique, human readable, identifier (i.e. :ref:`CollectionTag`).
 - Provides enough info to obtain a globally (across repositories) unique :ref:`Uri` given a :ref:`DatasetRef`.

-.. _RepositoryTag:
+.. _CollectionTag:

-RepositoryTag
+CollectionTag
 -------------

-Unique identifier of a :ref:`Repository` within a :ref:`RepositoryDatabase`.
+Unique identifier of a :ref:`Collection` within a :ref:`Database`.

 .. note::